ethereum/consensus-specs/specs/bellatrix/p2p-interface.md

    the chain.
 2. Therefore, optimistic nodes must propagate gossip blocks.
 Otherwise, they'd be censoring.
-3. If optimistic nodes will propose blocks via gossip, then they must respond to requests for the parent via RPC.
+3. If optimistic nodes will propagate blocks via gossip, then they must respond to requests for the parent via RPC.
 4. Therefore, optimistic nodes must send optimistic blocks via RPC.